In 1872, Yellowstone was declared the world’s first ever national park.

 These terraces are made up of a range of colours from bright white to reds and greens, and can look great photographed up close or from afar.
 There are a combination of walking paths and roads that take you around the upper and lower terraces, so make sure you put aside a few hours to explore them all.

 Old Faithful is one of the most visited locations in Yellowstone.
 It’s easy to understand why everyone wants to see it–this huge geyser lets off an impressive burst in a somewhat predictable fashion around every 90 minutes.
 The steam and water exploding 145 feet (44 m) into the air is sure to wow even the most skeptical photographer.

 There is a generous viewing area at Old Faithful, but if you’re planning on taking a tripod to this geyser (which is especially useful if you’ll be getting a video of the event), it might be best to visit in the early morning or late afternoon to avoid the busiest part of the day and ensure you have the space you need.

 Known for its vibrant rainbow of colours as well as its gigantic size, Grand Prismatic Spring is the third largest hot spring in the world and the biggest in the US.
 The deep blue pool fades to a pale blue nearer to the edges, and then greens, yellows and oranges follow around its rim.

 The boardwalk that surrounds this impressive pool offers plenty of photo opportunities.
-Take an extreme wide angle lens to capture the full breadth of the spring from the path.
+Take a wide angle lens to capture the full breadth of the spring from the path.